 Note: files such as pdfs will need to be downloaded in order for you to view them.
-Images, however, display inline as in the example above.
+Images, however, display inline as in some of the examples above.
 Further, if you click one of these inline images, they will display much larger on your screen against a black background, in order that you might view them better.

 To add an emoji, click the emoji icon on the right of the message box.
 You'll then see the below:

 Just search, scroll or select an emoji type at the top to seek out the emoji you're looking for, select it and then click Enter to send.